ewpratten/barebonesFRC/README.md

 You can use the `gradlew` or `gradlew.bat` files to build, deploy, and test from commandline.

+For 5024 members, more info can be found in our internal docs.

 ## How Did You Set Up CI?
 More info on that can be found over at my [CI For FRC](https://github.com/Ewpratten/FRC-CI) repo.